ssandovala/workshop/README.md

 # workshop
-This is a repository created at the data carpentries workshop
+This is a repository created at the data carpentries workshop on 10 May 2023